finnito/Science/content/10scie/5-fire-and-fuels.md

 ## Lesson Sequence

-1. Unit Introduction
+### 1. Unit Introduction

 __Kaupapa:__ _Perform some basic combustion experiments and get introduced to Fire & Fuels._

-__Starter__
+__Starter:__

 Video: [Firefighters put jet fuel on a fire](https://www.youtube.com/watch?v=UxC2OOSEPyQ)

-1. What temperature does these fuels start burning?
+What temperature does these fuels start burning?
 Put them in order from coolest to hottest

 - Petrol
 - LPG